nestauk/asf_public_discourse_home_decarbonisation/README.md

 - identify frequently asked questions by engineers installing low carbon heating tech;
 - track the dominant narratives about heat pumps (and other heating technologies) across online forums.

 You can read more about this project [here](https://www.nesta.org.uk/project/understanding-public-discourse-on-home-decarbonisation/).
+For a written overview of the technical work see this technical appendix (coming soon!).

 ## 🗂️ Repository structure
 [to be continued]